Webinar | Asian Beauty Trends: Ingredients, Formats, and R&D signals

 STORY

 This time, we thought to start the search in a regular way.
-We started with the development of a detailed understanding of the patent followed by a thorough analysis of file history to identify the novel aspect of the patent.
-The file history of a patent provides a great deal of information on where a prior art could be found.
+We began by developing a detailed understanding of the patent, followed by a thorough analysis of the file history to identify its novel aspect.
+The file history of a patent provides a great deal of information on where prior art could be found.
 We use it more often than not; here is one account: How Intermatic could win this patent fight.

-Subsequently, we implemented conventional search strategies like keyword-based search (patent/non-patent), class-based patent search, and name-based searches for prominent inventors/authors and assignees/companies in the domain of wireless telecommunication.
-However, conventional strategies, as they are referred internally at GreyB, yielded neither a result nor a lead.
+Subsequently, we implemented conventional search strategies such as keyword-based (patent/non-patent), class-based patent, and name-based searches for prominent inventors/authors and assignees/companies in the domain of wireless telecommunications.
+However, conventional strategies, as they are referred to internally at GreyB, yielded neither results nor leads.

 Then, our well-known brainstorming process started.
-Team members got together to generate ideas on where the result might be existing.
+Team members got together to generate ideas on where the result might be.
 We started thinking of different ideas that can take us closer to the result.

-One member of the team shared an interesting observation: A person learns things from the environment that surrounds him/her, so there was a possibility that the inventor might have got inspiration or ideas from the colleagues with whom she interacted.
+One member of the team shared an interesting observation: A person learns from the environment surrounding them, so it was possible that the inventor might have drawn inspiration or ideas from the colleagues they interacted with.

 That was a good data point for us.
-We started with collecting all the background information about the inventor, like from which university she graduated, to which organizations/committees she is linked with.
+We started by collecting all the background information about the inventor, such as which university she graduated from and which organizations/committees she is affiliated with.

-From this, we came to know that she is a member of the committee that develops IEEE standards.
-Though it looks to be a very basic observation, we got the hunch that we are going to find something here.
+From this, we learned that she is a member of the committee that develops IEEE standards.
+Though it looks like a very basic observation, we have a hunch that we are going to find something here.

-There are a lot of discussions that happen in these committee and various ideas are exchanged.
+There are many discussions in these committees, and various ideas are exchanged.
 So, we reviewed each and every discussion and IEEE papers in which the inventor has contributed.
 Guess what?
-We came across a version of IEEE standard 802.11 – 2007 that described a very similar concept as that of the patent, though in a bit different manner.
+We came across a version of IEEE standard 802.11 – 2007 that described a concept very similar to the patent, though in a slightly different manner.

-We were well aware that there were numbers of members that contributed to this Standard, hence there was a hope that the relevant section could have been proposed by another contributor, and before the priority date.
-We tried to identify at which point in time the relevant section was proposed, for approval so as to be considered as a part of the standard.
+We were well aware that a number of members contributed to this Standard; hence, we hoped that the relevant section could have been proposed by another contributor before the priority date.
+We tried to identify when the relevant section was proposed for approval, so it could be considered part of the standard.

 Now, the question in front of us was – how to identify this time?
 We again brainstormed and came up with two options –

-a) Check the literature by each and every person that contributed to that standard, however, this is going to be a very time-intensive task; and
+a) Check the literature by each and every person who contributed to that standard; however, this is going to be a very time-intensive task, and

 b) We knew that normative texts are proposed by the contributors of the IEEE standard, which is either accepted or rejected by the standards developing committee as part of the final published standard.

-We selected option (b): We started digging normative texts that contributed towards the relevant portion of the standard and finally found a relevant document that was submitted to the committee for consideration, before the priority date of the subject patent.
+We selected option (b): We began reviewing normative texts that contributed to the relevant portion of the standard and ultimately found a relevant document that had been submitted to the committee for consideration before the priority date of the subject patent.

 Voila.
 Isn’t that what we were looking for!!
-This project was too much of a roller coaster ride for us but in the end, we felt great as it led us to something we were looking for.
+This project was too much of a roller coaster for us, but in the end, we felt great because it led us to what we were looking for.

-Relevant ongoing cases where above mentioned strategies can be applicable:
+Relevant ongoing cases where the above-mentioned strategies can be applicable:

 • 8-21-cv-00046 (CDCA) Core Optical Technologies, LLC v.
 Comcast Corporation et al